0z-cloud/vx/README.md

 ### Vault Storages

-    - [x] Internal Contract Model Vault storage based on Ansible-Vault and simple interface, uses for manage the zero level necessary shared logins and passwords constrains, and also product specific settings, which possibled to be shared by groups, by inventories, regions, sectors, zones, environments and placements like ACL, - represents are same shared pieces of security cake, - as example one command implements feature for dev[1-3] envvironments, and have only access by security violation policy interface, only to part of vault where stored his credentials, which able perform operations only on dev environments, after task completes, teamlead as example, who have more access level, and can from same commit run chain pipeline to stage environment, with separated per each user credentials container level.
+    - [x] Internal Contract Model Vault storage based on Ansible-Vault and simple interface, uses for manage the zero levels necessary shared logins and passwords constraints, and also product specific settings, which possible to be shared by groups, by inventories, regions, sectors, zones, environments, and placements like ACL, - represents are same shared pieces of security cake, - For example, one command implements a feature for dev[1-3] environments, and have only access by security violation policy interface, only to part of vault where stored his credentials, which able perform operations only on dev environments, after the task completes, team lead as an example, who has more access level, and can from same commit run chain pipeline to stage environment, with separated per each user credentials container level.

             Please README in Vx component documentation.